jenniferhail/jen-hail-wp/README.md

 ### Hosting/Staging Setup - (WHM & CPANEL)
 1. Create a new hosting account via WHM http://72.52.173.139/whm *(if your site requires dedicated hosting, you will want to replace the above IP )*
-2. Select ‚ÄúAdd-on Domains‚Äù and set a domain via cPanel http://72.52.173.139/cpanel *(Example: client.mightily.com)*
+2. Select ìAdd-on Domainsî and set a domain via cPanel http://72.52.173.139/cpanel *(Example: client.mightily.com)*
 3. Point the add-on domain to pubic_html/dev/web
 4. Create a database and a database user